Usharaniyamana/kiss-and-makeup/README.md

 * Ipad

 So far I have been unable to identify any issues with my tests, the website responds well on each screen size and seems to work across various browsers, during the development of the website I ensured I had a large screen, a 13 inch laptop screen an Ipad screen and a mobile screen at all times so that I could constantly check back and make sure the designs were working on each screen.
+I have also tested all the links and they all link out to the appropriate pages.

 #### User Tests

-I got members of my freinds and family to try the website on their devices then asked for feedback, I would then review the feedback and implement it where relevant in the design.
+I got members of my friends and family to try the website on their devices then asked for feedback, I would then review the feedback and implement it where relevant in the design.
 The initial feedback I recieved was that the original main images were not a high enough resolution for larger screens and I decided to use some high resoluton stock photos to fix this.
-This resulted in the website looking a lot more professional and is a good examples of the testing and feedback enhancing the overall design of the website.
+This resulted in the website looking a lot more professional and is a good example of the testing and feedback enhancing the overall design of the website.